-These are the five guys that Ralph sometimes refers to as "the great band that backs us up", but they are much more than that.
-This is a real band, with its own personality and even, to some degree, its own repertoire.
-The musicians form the "Sixties" axis of the group and play authentic Rock 'n' Roll.
+In some groups the musicians might be referred to as "backup"; but not Risky Business.
+These five guys are real band, with its own personality and even, to some degree, its own repertoire.
+Our musicians form the "Sixties" axis of the group and play authentic Rock 'n' Roll.
 But they also have extensive experience playing a variety of other styles, which gives Risky Business the versatility to play at most any function.
 Tommy's been with the group the longest, joining in 1992, but our musicians have a history of playing together that goes back a lot further than that.

 In a band with no shortage of "characters", Tommy may be the biggest one of all.
 He has played drums for three decades and for practically every kind of act, including a three year stay in Holland.
 He and his bandmates ran a dairy farm on the side, getting up at 5 AM to milk the cows.
 This long experience has given him a certain "seen it all before" air and there is pretty much no way to get him stressed out on a gig.